guanghuang/Kvr.Query/README.md

         - 🔗 `navigationProperty`: The navigation property to include.
         - 🔑 `foreignKeyProperty`: Optional.
 The foreign key property to use for the relationship.
 If not provided, the foreign key property will be detected by convention and attribute.
         - 🔐 `childPrimaryKeyProperty`: Optional.
 The primary key property to use for the relationship.
 If not provided, the primary key property will be detected by convention and attribute.
-        - ❌ `excludeColumns`: Optinoal.
+        - ❌ `excludeColumns`: Optional.
 The columns to exclude from the query, normally not needed, but can be used to exclude columns from the query.
 - 🔄 One-to-one or many-to-one relationships
     - 📥 `IncludeOne<TChild>(Expression<Func<TParent, TChild>> navigationProperty, Expression<Func<TParent, object>>? navigationForeignKeyProperty = null,  Expression<Func<TChild, object>>? childPrimaryKeyProperty = null, bool includeNavigationKeyInSql = false, Expression<Func<TChild, object>>[]? excludeColumns = null)`
         - 🔗 `navigationProperty`: The navigation property to include.
         - 🔑 `navigationForeignKeyProperty`: Optional.
 The foreign key property to use for the relationship.
 If not provided, the foreign key property will be detected by convention and attribute.
         - 🔐 `childPrimaryKeyProperty`: Optional.
 The primary key property to use for the relationship.
 If not provided, the primary key property will be detected by convention and attribute.
         - ⚡ `includeNavigationKeyInSql`: Optional.
 If true, the navigation key will be included in the SQL query.
-        - ❌ `excludeColumns`: Optinoal.
+        - ❌ `excludeColumns`: Optional.
 The columns to exclude from the query, normally not needed, but can be used to exclude columns from the query.
 - 🌳 Nested relationships
-   - ⚠️ only support 2 levels of nested relationships.
+   - ⚠️ only supports 2 levels of nested relationships.
-   - 1️⃣ first level is defined by using `IncludeOne` one to one relationship method or `IncludeMany` one to many relationship method.
+   - 1️⃣ first level is defined by using `IncludeOne` one-to-one relationship method or `IncludeMany` one-to-many relationship method.
-   - 2️⃣ second level only support `ThenIncludeOne` one to one relationship method.
+   - 2️⃣ second level only supports `ThenIncludeOne` one-to-one relationship method.
    - 🔄 could include multiple `ThenIncludeOne` methods to define same level of nested relationship to one entity (e.g. `ThenInclude(u => u.UserProfile).ThenInclude(up => up.User)`)
-   - ℹ️ It is different from EF, it is not support `ThenIncludeOne` to higher level of nested relationship.
-And not needed to call `Include` method to return to parent entity then call `ThenInclude` method to include anotehr child entity.
+   - ℹ️ It is different from EF, it does not support `ThenIncludeOne` to higher level nested relationships.
+And not needed to call `Include` method to return to parent entity then call `ThenInclude` method to include another child entity.
    - `ThenIncludeOne<TGrandChild>(Expression<Func<TChild, TGrandChild>> navigationProperty, Expression<Func<TChild, object>>? navigationKeyProperty = null, Expression<Func<TGrandChild, object>>? grandChildPrimaryKeyProperty = null)`
      - 🔗 `navigationProperty`: The navigation property to include.
      - 🔑 `navigationKeyProperty`: Optional.
 The foreign key property to use for the relationship.
 If not provided, the foreign key property will be detected by convention and attribute.